MelvinTo/osx_service_create_smaller_image.workflow/README.md

 Note
 ----
-This service uses a OSX builtin command line tool "sips" to do the convertion.
+This service uses a OSX builtin command line tool "sips" to do the conversion.